bearsunday/bearsunday.github.io/manuals/1.0/en/di.md

 ## Assisted Injection

 It is also possible to inject dependencies directly in the invoke method parameter(s).
 When doing this, add the dependency to the end of the arguments and annotate the method with @Assisted with having assisted parameter(s).
-You need null default for that parameter.
+You need the null default for that parameter.

 ```php?start_inline
 use Ray\Di\Di\Assisted;